 All now agree this was the right decision.
 The riot of colors the streetcars add to their route clearly increases their attractiveness to riders, even if many of them still think the streetcar they’re on really ran in the city its painted to honor.
 (Some do.
 If you don’t see “Tribute Livery” at the top of the page, that car actually ran in that city.)

 So, although No. 1050 wasn’t originally a Muni car, it certainly has been one since the F-line opened and as such has every right to wear the famous green and cream “Wings” livery of the 1950s.
 But now that three original Muni streetcars have renovated to wear the Wings livery they were delivered to San Francisco in (Nos.
-1006, 1008, and 1040), it is expected that No. 1050 will be switched to a different livery when it requires repainting.
+1006, 1008, and 1040), No. 1050 is getting a new look.
+After 21 years of intensive daily operation, 1050 left for Brookville, PA on March 30, 2017, where it is being fully renovated, part of a $34.5 million contract covering 16 PCCs with Brookville Equipment Company.
+When it returns to service in 2018, it will wear the red and cream livery of St. Louis Public Service Company, once one of North America’s largest PCC operators.

 Philadelphia Transportation Company, Philadelphia PA, 1948 (as car No. 2119)